 Much like adults, children are also susceptible to spinal trauma.
 In fact, a normal child will fall down 2500 times during the process of learning to walk.
 Burt Trauma, slip and falls, sports injuries also add to trauma to the upper cervical spine during development.

 While kids are more adaptable than adults l, they are still subject to the same laws as adults.
 Injuries to the upper cervical spine can result in brainstem irritation due to spinal misalignment and result in TMJ.

 There are many diagnostic tests that can be used to diagnose TMJ syndrome.
 Because TMJ syndrome is the result of joint dysfunction it can often be diagnosed by several types of advanced imaging:

-These imaging techniques are often used to confirm TMJ diagnosis that have been suspected by the following symptoms:
+These imaging techniques are often used to confirm the TMJ diagnosis that has been suspected by the following symptoms:

 Clicking in the jaw

 Cannot open the mouth very wide